jameshfisher/jameshfisher.com/_posts/2017-12-03-bash-variables/index.md

 ---
 title: Variables in bash
 draft: true
-tags: []
 summary: >-
   Bash variables are made of ASCII letters/digits/underscores.
 They store strings and are dynamically scoped.
+tags:
+  - bash
+  - variables
+  - shell
+  - programming
+taggedAt: '2024-04-04'
 ---

 If you want to understand a programming language,